SophiaKas/text_mining_project/README.md

 - Run `pip install -r requirements.txt` to install all requirements.
 Some nltk parts might need to be installed manually; check the terminal.
 - Run `main.py`
 - Select method, sample size, model
+- LIME explanation gets created and shown in the notebook as html

 ## Results (full data set - 0.8/0.2 split):